 Its alpine mountains and blanket of spruce and hemlock trees make it the perfect natural setting for a winter wonderland-style castle.
 If you’re coming from out of town and enjoy being outside, it’s a great area to visit for a few days and take advantage of the outdoor adventure culture.

-Are the New Hampshire Ice Castles Open? – No
+Are the New Hampshire Ice Castles Open? – Yes

-The ice castles are scheduled to open on January 19, 2023, and will be open Tuesday through Saturday.
-They are scheduled to close on February 25, 2023.
+The ice castles are open and will be open Wednesday through Sunday.
+They are scheduled to close on February 25, 2024.